mortezakowkabi/jcb-persian-documentation/014-Adding-dynamicGet-to-a-Site-View.md

 [00:08:41](https://www.youtube.com/watch?v=vEJZe6XqHJE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m41s)

-Back in the JCB interface, you’ll notice that the main DynamicGet (e.g., `sermon (preacher.id) getlist`) matches the structure used in this model.
+Back in the JCB interface, you'll notice that the main DynamicGet (e.g., `sermon (preacher.id) getlist`) matches the structure used in this model.

 ---